hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 [T﻿he Workshops-on-Demand program ](https://developer.hpe.com/hackshack/workshops/) has been an important asset for the HPE Developer Community for the last 2 years.
 If you are interested in learning more on the genesis of the project, check the following [blog](https://developer.hpe.com/blog/from-jupyter-notebooks-as-a-service-to-hpe-dev-workshops-on-demand/).

 T﻿his program allows us to deliver free hands-on workshops.
 We use these during HPE sponsored events, like HPE Discover and HPE Technical Symposium Summit, as well as open source events, like  Open Source Summit and KubeCon, to promote API/automation-driven solutions along with some 101-level coding courses.
 B﻿y the end of 2022, more than 4000  had registered for our workshops.

+This very first article will set the stage for the following blog articles where I will explain how to setup your own Workshops-on-Demand infrastructure.

 ## Why would we consider open sourcing our Workshops-on-Demand?